There are many ways to buy a home.

 You obtain a mortgage loan from a bank, mortgage broker, mortgage lender, or any other financial institution willing to lend you money to buy a house.

-If you don't have a lender contact us to refer you to a quality lender that will work with you every step of the way through the buying process.
+If you don't have a lender contact me to refer you to a quality lender that will work with you every step of the way through the buying process.

 These documents may include:

 Bank, investing and retirement statements